NathanNoye/Agile-3/README.md

 # Basics - Creating a component
 1. Create a new folder in the components folder.
 Name it the same name as your component.
 (EX: navbar)
 2. create your Less/CSS and your JS files with the same name as the folder (EX: navbar.js & navbar.less).
 LESS is highly reccomended.
 If you're adding to the Agile framework component repo - it's required to use LESS.
-3. start your CSS off with [data-component="Navbar"] selector so any component with that attribute will have those styles applied to it.
+3. start your CSS off with [data-component="NavBar"] selector so any component with that attribute will have those styles applied to it.
 4. In your JS - create the constructor and the render function like so:
 ```javascript
 Agile.components.NavBar = function (root, config) {